-- (01) These Guidelines are a part of the Loan Agreement between JBIC and the Borrower, and, thus, should problems arise during the course of procurement procedures between the Borrower and a bidder or a contractor, who are the parties directly concerned, such as problems related to a decision on the awarding or conclusion of a contract, they should be solved by the parties concerned in light of the bidding documents or contract, and JBIC is not in a position to take any responsibility.
-The paragraph clarifies the point that responsibility for procurement lies with the Borrower and not with the BANK. - (02) These Guidelines apply to usual goods and services (excluding consulting) for normal project loans.
-Therefore, special cases should be dealt with appropriately, by modification, including addition or deletion of provisions of the Guidelines, or by preparation of a new procurement scheme, depending on the case. - 5.
-With due consideration to non-discrimination among eligible bidders, neither preferential margins nor domestic preferences are permitted when prequalifying applicants or evaluating bids under JBIC ODA Loans. - (01) The reasons for the above policy are as follows: - i) All eligible firms must be treated equally under JBIC ODA Loans. - ii) Such preferences may lead to an increase in project costs and/or a downgrading of technical performance. - iii) Such preferences may distort fair competition among eligible bidders. - (02) Examples of measures for domestic preference frequently proposed by Borrowers are the following.
-These measures are not acceptable under JBIC ODA Loans. - Obligation to associate with local firms: Not acceptable.
-However, the encouragement of such associations may be accepted by JBIC.
+- (01) These Guidelines are a part of the Loan Agreement between JICA and the Borrower, and, thus, should problems arise during the course of procurement procedures between the Borrower and a bidder or a contractor, who are the parties directly concerned, such as problems related to a decision on the awarding or conclusion of a contract, they should be solved by the parties concerned in light of the bidding documents or contract, and JICA is not in a position to take any responsibility.
+The paragraph clarifies the point that responsibility for procurement lies with the Borrower and not with JICA. - (02) These Guidelines apply to usual goods and services (including related services other than consulting services) for normal project loans.
+Therefore, special cases should be dealt with appropriately, by modification, including addition or deletion of provisions of these Guidelines, or by preparation of a new procurement scheme, depending on the case. - 6.
+With due consideration to non-discrimination among eligible bidders, neither preferential margins nor domestic preferences are permitted when prequalifying applicants or evaluating bids under Japanese ODA Loans.